Where to celebrate Bastille Day in France

 This stunning alpine town nestled on the pristine lake of the same name offers visitors a Bastille Day to remember.
-The celebrations take place in the centre of town on Le Pâquier promenade, with evening concerts, picnics and the all-important fireworks display where the colours all reflect beautifully off the lake.
+The celebrations take place in the centre of town on Le Pâquier promenade, with evening concerts, picnics, dancing and the all-important fireworks display where the colours all reflect beautifully off the lake.

 Fireworks display, Lyon

 France’s foodie capital holds everything from fire station balls to gourmet get-togethers, but the real highlight here is the fireworks display.
 The 20-minute show is best seen from the left bank of the river Saône between the maréchal Juin and Bonaparte bridges.
 The theme this year is ‘maîtres de la Lumière’ and will transport spectators on a journey around the world to discover countries who’ve mastered the art of fireworks, from France to China.

 Fireworks display, Carcassonne